-Earned bonus amounts are reflected under "2020 Total Non-Equity Incentive Plan Compensation" in the 2020 Summary Compensation Table below.
+Earned bonus amounts are reflected under "2021 Total Non-Equity Incentive Plan Compensation" in the 2021 Summary Compensation Table below.

-Payments to our named executive officers under our Semi-Annual Bonus Plan required the achievement of corporate targets set in respect of our quarterly corporate key results, as modified by an individual modifier assigned by the chief executive officer (or, in the case of our chief executive officer, by the Board) based on his or her individual performance.
+As described above, full-year payments to our named executive officers under our Executive Bonus Program were modified by a corporate objectives modifier, which required the achievement of corporate targets set in respect of our quarterly corporate key results, as modified by an individual modifier assigned by the chief executive officer (or, in the case of our chief executive officer, by the Board) based on his or her individual performance.
 Such individual modifiers are expressed as a percentage, capped at 125%, and are combined with a corporate milestones factor based on the level of achievement of our corporate targets, to calculate bonus payments under the plan.

-We incorporate a "management by objective" system throughout our organization to establish performance goals that supplement our financial goals.
+We incorporate a "management by objective" system throughout our organization to establish performance goals that supplement our financial and safety goals.
 Management establishes five-year corporate key results, and then derives from them annual and quarterly corporate key results, which we refer to as corporate milestones.
 Each corporate milestone is reviewed, revised, and approved by the Board, and subsequently the scores are reviewed and approved by our Compensation Committee.
 In addition, each named executive officer, other than our chief executive officer, establishes quarterly personal goals, which we refer to as key results, which are approved by the chief executive officer and are intended to be aligned with each quarter's corporate milestones.
-Quarterly corporate milestones in fiscal 2020 included sensitive business objectives applicable to our entire company, focusing on strategic transactions, revenue and margin targets, confidential cost and production targets, technology milestones, bookings targets, major customer transactions, new product development, and manufacturing plans and enhancements.
-For fiscal 2020, personal key results objectives included confidential revenue and margin targets, product development, and achieving booking targets, among other operational goals.
+Quarterly corporate milestones in fiscal 2021 included sensitive business objectives applicable to our entire company, focusing on customer and dealer service metrics, system performance, revenue, profitability, and bookings targets, confidential safety and cost targets, environmental, social and governance initiatives, new product and technology milestones, cycle times, and expansion into new markets.
+For fiscal 2021, personal key results objectives included confidential financial and bookings targets, new product development, major customer transactions, and corporate development milestones, among other operational goals.
 The Board determined the chief executive officer's key results, which consisted solely of the quarterly corporate milestones selected after discussion with the chief executive officer.
 These corporate milestones and individual key results are typically challenging in nature and designed to be stretch goals and encourage the individual to achieve success in his or her position during the performance period.
 At the end of the year, the Compensation Committee determines the chief executive officer's individual modifier, and the chief executive officer determines the individual modifier for each other named executive officer, based on achievement of their respective individual key results.